Intro

 “No matter how much we see, we are never satisfied.” — Ecclesiastes 1:8

-So try asking yourself the same question: do you NEED to see something NEW?
-Or should you be doing a Nothing New November, this month.
+So ask yourself: do you NEED to see something NEW?
+Or should you be doing a Nothing New November, for the next 30 days.